anushreebar00721/fake-news-detection-system/README.md

 https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets

-This dataset contains both fake and real news articles, including their titles and full text content.
-The dataset is used to train and evaluate the model for fake news classification.
+The dataset contains approximately 44,898 news articles, including both fake and real news.
+Each article consists of fields such as title and text, which are used for building the model.

+Out of the total dataset:

+- 23,481 are Real news samples

+- 21,417 are Fake news samples

+The dataset is fairly balanced, which helps in training the model effectively without bias toward any particular class.

 ##  Approach